-You can also have a Passe Navigo made on the spot if you go to the station gare Montparnasse or any other major station in Paris that has a " Comptoir Club ".
-Make sure you ask for the Passe Navigo (you will need to have your passport and the "attestation de domiciliation" given to you prior to your departure) and NOT the Passe Découverte (this one is meant for tourists only).
+You can also have a passe Navigo made on the spot if you go to the station gare Montparnasse or any other major station in Paris that has a " Comptoir Club ".

-The "Passe Navigo" is not itself good for transportation : you have to put money on it to have unlimited weekly (hebdomadaire) or monthly (mensuel) access to the Parisian Transportation System for "zones 1 and 2" (However, though the site still mentions the two zones, as of 1 September 2015, the Navigo passe is valid for travel within all 5 zones of the RATP system at all times).
-This pass is valid on all metros, buses, trams and RER trains from the first to the last day of the calendar week or month.
+The "Passe Navigo" is not itself good for transportation: you have to put money on it to have unlimited weekly (hebdomadaire) or monthly (mensuel) access to the Parisian Transportation System.
+This pass is valid on all metros, buses, trams and RER trains from the first to the last day of the calendar week or month in the 5 zones covered by the Ile de France area public transportation.
 You can put money on your "Passe Navigo" starting the last week of the preceding month.
-A week costs 22,15€, a month costs 73€).
-Please not that prices are updated every August ; you can find updated information by searching " Tarifs forfaits Passe Navigo ".
+A week costs 22,80€, a month costs 75,20€).

-You can also buy a carnet of 10 tickets for 14,50, a savings over buying tickets individually (but as these are more expensive, you should use them only as a stop-gap).
-These tickets can be used throughout the semester on the metro or the bus.
-The program office has information concerning the other zones of the Paris regional transportation system.
+You can also buy a carnet of 10 tickets for 14,90€, a savings over buying tickets individually (but as these are more expensive, you should use them only as a stop-gap).
+These tickets can be used throughout the semester on the metro or the bus